College Application Deadlines 2024-2025

 Colleges usually open rolling admissions from early September through spring, depending on available spots.
 However, some schools might close applications by the May 1 deadline.

-Many schools also use a rolling admission policy for transfer applicants.
+Many schools also use a rolling admissions policy for transfer applicants.
 Transfer students should begin the application process well ahead of their prospective school’s posted application deadline.
 Carefully read each school’s requirements as they’ll maintain different application windows.

 When to Apply for College in the Fall